 As a general rule, immigration law firms get more leads using display and search ads through the Google Network.
 You can try other ad platforms, but this may be the best place to start.

 Also, remember that people have a strong expectation for instant information.
-Your attorney Google Ads campaign can help ensure that you are the one providing them with precisely what they need.
-Once you address those needs, you can begin generating interest in your immigration law services.
+Your attorney's Google Ads campaign can help ensure that you provide them with precisely what they need.

-If you choose Google, your PPC ads appear at the top of the search engine results page.
 Your target customers will see your ad before they see organic search results.
 This positioning includes local 3-pack results.
 Such positioning allows you to capture attention, and ideally traffic, quickly.
-While you do pay for this, you only pay when people actually click on your ads.

 Social Media Ads Campaign